robenkleene/software-references/microsoft-excel/excel-formula.md

 ## Shortcuts

 - `F9`: Evaluate and replace contents of a selected part of a formula
-- `F2`: Switch between edit and formula mode when editing a cell, in enter mode, you can select cells with the keyboard
+- `F2`: Switch between edit and formula mode when editing a cell, in enter mode, you can select cells with the keyboard.
+(Whether the mode is currently "Enter" or "Edit" is shown in the lower left of the window)
+- `F4`: Toggle between absolute and relative references (e.g., insert `$`).
+Hitting this repeatedly rotates between absolute, absolute row, absolute column, and relative.

+### Tips

 - Double-click a value then select cells to replace that value.
+- When editing a function in a formula, a bar appears below the cell with the function signature, clicking the arguments in that function signature select that argument.
+- Windows Excel has a "Formula > Evaluate Formula" button that lets you step through formula, this button isn't in the Mac version.

 ## Names